jyothisable/Credit-Default-Risk-Prediction-Model/README.md

 * Model evaluation and hyperparameter tuning with optuna
 * Model registry and tracking with MLFlow
 * Deployment of API with FastAPI in docker container
-* Frontend with streamlit and flask app
+* Frontend with streamlit App

 ## Installation / Environment Setup